 When do you know you need a PIM?

 If you’re starting, your eCommerce platform will do the trick.
-Once you start having more than 1,000 SKUs, are selling through multiple channels, or looking to sell internationally, it’s time to look for a PIM.
+However, once you start having more than 1,000 SKUs, are selling through multiple channels, or looking to sell internationally, it’s time to look for a PIM.

 Karlie Taylor is an experienced B2B marketer specializing in the online retail and eCommerce technology space.
 With over 8 years of experience in the industry, Karlie has worked with technology start-ups Temando and Zip and is currently Marketing Manager for Comestri.